piitaya/lovelace-mushroom/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have tested the change locally.
+- [ ] I followed [the steps](https://github.com/piitaya/lovelace-mushroom#maintainer-steps-to-add-a-new-language
+) if I add a new language .